K2-155d: Characteristics

 K2-155d is a super-Earth exoplanet with a radius 1.64 times that of Earth, near the transition zone between small rock-based and larger gaseous planets.
 Climate models predict that it is located near its star's habitable zone and has an insolation 1.67 ± 0.38 (between 1.29 and 2.05) times that of Earth.
-Its physical temperature is estimated to be 289 K (16 degrees Celsius or 61 degrees Fahrenheit).
-Studies have shown that the planet would maintain a moderate surface temperature if its insolation is smaller than ~1.5 times that of Earth.
+Its physical temperature is estimated to be 289 K. Studies have shown that the planet would maintain a moderate surface temperature if its insolation is smaller than ~1.5 times that of Earth.

 K2-155d is one of three known planets in the system orbiting K2-155, a red dwarf star located 62.3 pc from Earth.
 Its parent star has 88% less volume than the Sun.
-K2-155d orbits its star with a 40.7 day period, but as the planet is tidally locked the same side always faces its sun.
-K2-155d has an orbital radius of 0.1886AU and studies suggest that the planet has a low orbital eccentricity.
+K2-155d orbits its star with a 40.7-day period, but as the planet is tidally locked the same side always faces its sun.
+K2-155d has an orbital radius of 0.1886 AU and studies suggest that the planet has a low orbital eccentricity.